 If you’re not already familiar with the concept, the term “small-cap” refers to companies that have a total market capitalization of $300 million to $2 billion.
 Market capitalization is a way to measure the total value of a company’s outstanding shares in the stock market.
 It’s determined by multiplying the total number of shares issued by a company by the market price of a single share.

 Some examples of small-cap companies are First Bancorp (FBNC) and Bellicum Pharmaceuticals (BLCM).
-While the names of small-cap companies may not be as recognizable as some mid- or large-cap companies, such as Amazon (AMZN) or Facebook (FB), they can play a valuable role in a portfolio.
+While the names of small-cap companies may not be as recognizable as some mid- or large-cap companies, such as Amazon (AMZN) or Facebook (META), they can play a valuable role in a portfolio.